Autonomy Software C++ 24.5.1

 2024-02-16

-void controllers::StanleyController::SetPath ( std::vector< geoops::UTMCoordinate > & vUTMPath)
+void controllers::StanleyController::SetPath ( const std::vector< geoops::UTMCoordinate > & vUTMPath)

 Setter for path.